sharmainec/tp/docs/DeveloperGuide.md

 The filter feature also relies on a nested `FilterBuilder` class within `FilterCommand`.
-Multiple filters can be given by the user in one command, however only one predicate (filter) can be accepted by `Model::updateFilteredFlashList` to produce the filtered flashcards. `FilterBuilder` helps by combining multiple predicates into a single predicate.
+Multiple filters can be given by the user in one command, however only one predicate (filter) can be accepted by `Model::updateFilteredFlashcardList` to produce the filtered flashcards. `FilterBuilder` helps by combining multiple predicates into a single predicate.

 `FilterBuilder` is also a mutable class which allows processed user inputs to be directly set as variables within a